 - Office visits billable to insurance companies

 You will receive nutritional education and learn new behavioral strategies such as self-monitoring, problem-solving, cognitive restructuring and stimulus control.
 Our program delivers innovative treatment to weight loss patients through a multi-disciplinary team that has the experience to understand their needs.
-Participants in this program also enjoy other benefits offered by IU Health Arnett Hospital Bariatric & Medical Weight Loss, such as discounted fitness programs.
+Participants in this program also enjoy other benefits offered by IU Health Arnett Bariatric & Medical Weight Loss, such as discounted fitness programs.

 You will have diet options, including low carbohydrate and high protein food, low calorie diets and healthy eating for patients who are working on maintenance.